allisonznl/allisonznl.github.io/about.md

 She is a routesetter at the CU Boulder Climbing Gym and loves rock climbing, hiking, and traveling.

 *Thank you for reading!*

->That's what I think a meaningful life is - Living not for oneself, but for ones community. <cite>Ruth Bader Ginsburg</cite>